-The Plan currently offers investment options which include 15 mutual funds, one money market fund, Company Stock, 11 common/collective trust funds and a self-directed brokerage account.
-Four of the Plan's mutual fund investment options were eliminated and four additional mutual fund options were added.
-Additionally, 10 common/collective trust fund options were replaced with lower cost alternative funds and one additional common/collective trust fund option was added.
+The Plan currently offers investment options which include 15 mutual funds, one money market fund, Company Stock, 12 common/collective trust funds and a self-directed brokerage account.
 Matching contributions are directed into a target date mutual fund based on the participant's normal retirement age unless the employee makes an affirmative election for a different investment option(s).
 Employee contributions are also invested in a target date fund based on the participant's age unless the participant makes an affirmative election for a different investment option(s).

+Subsequent to December 31, 2018, employer contributions of \$1,169,278 attributable to the 2018 plan year were credited to participant accounts.
+These contributions were contributed by the Company in cash and Company Stock based upon participant elections, and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2018.
+Included in the contribution receivable was \$672,173 as a non-elective contribution for those participants in the New Program Plus program.
 Subsequent to December 31, 2017, employer contributions of \$880,616 attributable to the 2017 plan year were credited to participant accounts.
-These contributions were contributed by the Company in cash and Company Stock based upon participant elections, and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2017.
+These contributions were funded by the Company in cash and Company Stock, and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2017.
 Included in the contribution receivable was \$464,515 as a non-elective contribution for those participants in the New Program Plus program.
-Subsequent to December 31, 2016, employer contributions of \$586,240 attributable to the 2016 plan year were credited to participant accounts.
-These contributions were funded by the Company in cash and Company Stock, and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2016.
-Included in the contribution receivable was \$372,736 as a non-elective contribution for those participants.

-Participant Accounts - Each participant's account is credited with the participant's contributions and allocations of the Company's contributions and Plan earnings.
-Effective January 1, 2016, the fee structure was changed to a flat \$20 each quarter deducted from each participant's account.
+Participant Accounts - Each participant's account is credited with the participant's contributions and allocations of the Company's contributions and Plan earnings/losses.
+A flat \$20 each quarter is deducted from each participant's account.
 This fee is for plan costs such as recordkeeping, auditing, legal, investment advisory and trustee/custodial services.
 This quarterly charge may be offset by credits to the participant's account based on agreements between the fund providers in the participant's portfolio and Empower.
 Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.